-I have a broad range of research interests, ranging from Natural Language Parsing and Generation, Computational Lexicography, Computer Assisted Language Learning, Memory and Neural basis of Learning, as well as general Mandarin Chinese and Japanese Linguistics.
+I have a broad range of research interests, including Parsing and Generation, Computational Lexicography, Computer Assisted Language Learning, Word Sense Disambiguation, Sentiment Analysis, Machine Translation, as well as general Mandarin Chinese and Japanese Linguistics.

-The main focus of my research is to model diverse aspects of linguistic knowledge in ways it can be applied to many different tasks (Machine Translation, Word Sense Disambiguation, Computer Assisted Language Learning, etc).
-I work mainly with English, Mandarin Chinese and Japanese languages, but I've also worked with other languages such as Portuguese, Indonesian and Abui.
+The main focus of my research is to model diverse aspects of linguistic knowledge so they can be applied to different AI tasks (e.g. Sentiment Analysis, Word Sense Disambiguation, Machine Translation, Computer Assisted Language Learning, etc).
+I work mainly with English and Mandarin Chinese, but I've also worked with other languages such as Japanese, Portuguese, Kristang, Cantonese, Coptic, Indonesian and Abui.

 For more detail about my work, you can click here to see a list of some of my current and previous projects.